yelenagou/yelenagou/README.md

 - 👋 Hi, I’m @yelenagou
 - 👀 I'm a Engineer in Quality, SDET, and Backend Engineer
-- 👀 Performed Sight Reliability Quality by reviewing and creating observability and governance reports.
+- 👀 Performed Sight Reliability Quality by reviewing and creating observability and governance statistics.
 - 🌱 I’m currently learning best ways to build resilient E2E frameworks
 - 💞️
 - 📫 How to reach me at lenags@gmail.com